Latif al-Ani: Early life

+Career in photography

 In the 1950s, he seized the opportunity to embark on a career in photography.
 A friend of al-Ani's, Aziz Ajam, was working as an editor for the Iraqi Petroleum Company's in-house magazine.
 Al-Ani applied for a traineeship there, and in 1954, he began working under the direction of Jack Percival, and effectively became his apprentice.
 While at IPC, al-Ani learned all aspects of photography, including aerial work.
 As a staff member of the IPC, he took photographs for the company’s Arabic-language magazine, Ahl al-Naf [People of Oil] under Percival's watchful eye.

+In 1960, he founded the Photography Department at the Ministry of Information (subsequently renamed Ministry of Culture).
+At the time, he was one of the very few people in Iraq who knew how to develop color photographs.
+He hired an assistant, Halim al-Khatat, who later became a well-known photographer.
+His department published the magazine, New Iraq, (in five languages: Arabic, Kurdish, English, French and German) which was distributed to foreign diplomatic communities and international organizations operating in Iraq.
+During this period, al-Ani travelled extensively documenting Iraqi social life and culture, industry, agriculture, workers, machinery and development.
+This type of work was not only a good fit with al-Ani's own preoccupations, but also fitted with the government’s socialist agenda.
+Al-Ani explains his motivations:

+For his role in chronicling the so-called golden age of Iraq, al-Ani has been labelled as the "father of Iraqi photography".

+In the 1970s, he was appointed the Head of photography at the Iraqi News Agency.
 This provided further opportunities to document the social and cultural life of Iraq.
 Throughout his career, he felt compelled to record a way of life that he feared was being lost as the country embarked on a period of 'modernisation'.
-Al-Ani was an optimist and “wanted to show Iraq as a civilised, modern place."
+Al-Ani was an optimist and “wanted to show Iraq as a civilized, modern place.”
 At the same time, he was proud of Iraq's ancient Sumerian and Mesopotamian past.

 Al-Ani had an instinct for juxtaposing the layers of Iraq's ancient art heritage with distinctly modern themes.
 His work has been influenced by mid-20th century Iraqi artists, including Jawad Saleem.
 For example, his portrait of the US Couple in Ctesiphon shows an American couple visiting the Taq Kisra (arch at Ctesiphon) in the background, while they listen to an elderly Bedouin man seated on the ground playing the rabab.

 In the 1960s and 70s he enjoyed international success, working and exhibiting in the Middle East, Europe and the United States.
-However, he stopped taking photographs in 1979 when Saddam Hussein's regime placed a ban on taking photographs in public.
+However, he stopped taking photographs in 1979 when Saddam Hussein's government placed a ban on taking photographs in public.
 Not only was it dangerous to take photographs in public, but al-Ani had lost his optimistic outlook for Iraq's future.